LLNL/serac/src/docs/sphinx/dev_guide/equation_solver.rst

 Use within physics modules
 ==========================

 After the ``EquationSolver`` has been built, it can be passed to the appropriate physics module via dependency injection.
-Unfortunately the ``EquationSolver`` class contains pointers to abstract classes, so move semantics are currently needed, i.e. ``std::move`` is needed for the ``std::unique_ptr`` s in the physics module's constructors.
 An example of building an ``EquationSolver`` via option structs and passing it to the ``SolidMechanics`` physics module is below:

 .. code-block:: cpp